jonroig/usBabyNames.js/README.md

 ```

 # Example Application
-<a href="https://github.com/jonroig/exampleUsBabyNamesVisualization.js">exampleUsBabyNamesVisualization.js</a> is a really basic example of how the output from usBabyNames.js can be used to directly drive a Google Chart in an Express app.
+<a href="https://github.com/jonroig/exampleUsBabyNamesVisualization.js">exampleUsBabyNamesVisualization.js</a>: a really basic example of usBabyNames.js, express.js, and Google charts.js.

 # US Baby Names 1880-2015 Sqlite3 Database
 Many people find the US Social Security Administration names files more useful in a sqlite database.
 If you just want raw access to tables that can be queried in a regular old sql database manner, accessing the database directly is great way to begin slicing and dicing the database entries.
 To begin, just clone this repository and start querying.